ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 ## `ibmcloud dl completion-notice`
 {: #completion-notice-download}

-Download the completion notice for the specified gateway in either the current working directory or in a specified output directory path.
+Download the completion notice for the gateway in either the current working directory or in an output directory path.

 ```sh
 ibmcloud dl completion-notice|cn GATEWAY_ID [--file OUTPUT_DIRECTORY_PATH][--help|-h]